 Research on the incidence, morbidity and mortality of snake bites in Africa, Asia, Oceania and Latin America; and on the clinical presentation, pathophysiology, treatment and prevention of envenoming by snakes and other venomous animals.
 Current sites of active research are Nepal, Bangladesh and Papua New Guinea.
 The key component of snake bite treatment is provision of specific antivenom.
 New antivenoms for treatment of saw-scaled viper bites in Nigeria and of taipan bites in Papua New Guinea have been developed and have or are being clinically tested.
 Recent findings in India give support to the belief that snake bite is the most neglected of all neglected tropical diseases and deserves reprioritisation.
 This programme is aimed at producing evidence relevant to establishing the true status of snake bite as a public health problem.

-Terrestrial venomous snakes and snakebites in the Arab countries of the Middle East.
+Scorpions and scorpion sting envenoming (scorpionism) in the Arab Countries of the Middle East.